Geekdude/Geekdude.github.io/_posts/2020-04-12-sourdough-bread.md

 Bread making is as much an art as a science.
 There are many factors at work to determine how the final loaf will turn out.
 These variables include the activity of the starter, the water-to-flour ratio, and the time and temperatures for the various fermenting, proofing, and rising stages.
-Although I started out following the [Extra-Tangy Sourdough Bread recipe](https://www.kingarthurflour.com/recipes/extra-tangy-sourdough-bread-recipe), I also started experimenting with the basic sourdough recipe to learn how different ingredients and techniques affected the final loaf.
+Although I started out following the [Extra-Tangy Sourdough Bread recipe](https://www.kingarthurflour.com/recipes/extra-tangy-sourdough-bread-recipe), I also started experimenting with this recipe to learn how different ingredients and techniques affected the final loaf.
 Now I still loosely follow the recipe, but I do it more from experience and practice then from precisely measuring everything.
 My goal was actually to simplify the process as much as possible, down to the key ingredients, understand the role these ingredients play and then understand the phases of the proofing process.
 I found that the bread mostly came out well every time and the variation was fun.
 My current bread relies on simple ingredients and gets the great sourdough flavor from only the starter and the proofing steps.

 My approach to making bread has been shaped by reading a variety of books, reading internet posts, and from watching YouTube videos.
-Of particular note is [In Celebration of Simplicity: The Joy of Living Lightly](https://smile.amazon.com/dp/0825463149/ref=cm_sw_em_r_mt_dp_U_gAoKEbRRY3PKE) which is about living a life based on gospel simplicity through an extended metaphor with the simple ingredients to bread.
+Of particular note is [In Celebration of Simplicity: The Joy of Living Lightly](https://smile.amazon.com/dp/0825463149/ref=cm_sw_em_r_mt_dp_U_gAoKEbRRY3PKE) which is about living a life based on gospel simplicity through an extended metaphor with the simple ingredients in bread.
 This book inspired me to keep the ingredients simple and to understand the role of each.
 The bread chapter in [Cooked: A Natural History of Transformation](https://smile.amazon.com/dp/0143125338/ref=cm_sw_em_r_mt_dp_U_ZHoKEb3MET40D) was very interesting and led me to experimenting with whole wheat sourdough bread and also to use wetter dough.
 The whole wheat was very challenging, but I could eventually make a good sandwich bread loaf.